hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 EOF
 ```

 1﻿3- T﻿he `copy_folder yml` playbook is now executed to deploy the notebooks and scripts necessary for the participant to run the workshop.
 Remember that the  participant got a student (with a dedicated student id.
 For instance: student41) allocated to him/her at the time of the registration.
 This student id is picked from a range that is allocated for the workshop.
-The admin decides on the maximum capacity it allocates to a given workshop. `c﻿opy_folder.yml`: This is historically one of very first playbook we used and therefore a very important one.
-It performs the necessary actions to deploy, personnalize (by substituting ansible variables) the selected notebook to the appropriate student home folder
+The admin decides on the maximum capacity it allocates to a given workshop. `c﻿opy_folder.yml`: This is historically one of very first playbooks we used and therefore a very important one.
+It performs the necessary actions to deploy and personnalize (by substituting Ansible variables) the selected notebook to the appropriate student home folder

 1﻿4- In the certain cases, some post deployment actions are needed.
 For instance, you may want to git clone some repository to leverage some data stored there.
 This can only occur when done with the deployment.
 Therefore, a `post-copy-<WKSHP.sh` ﻿is called.